 2. Is it too late to start tutoring?

 No!
 It’s never too late to start tutoring.
 Sure, if your child is just getting diagnosed at 16 you will have way more ground to cover, and it will take much longer to close the gap.
 But that intervention can still radically change their life.
-Regardless of how old your child is, I would highly recommend finding a good tutor and getting her started right away.
+Regardless of how old your child is, I would highly recommend finding a good program and getting her started right away.
 To put this in perspective, there have been adults well into their 60’s who just discovered they were dyslexic and wanted to try to learn to read again.
 Once enrolled in adult literacy programs - they were successful!

-3. What kind of tutoring do I need?
+3. What kind of "tutoring" do I need?

 This is so important.
 I am not talking about general after school tutoring with someone who says they specialize in every subject under the sun and is going to help your child with their homework and dabble in reading here and there.
 To be fair, there are some really awesome tutors like this out there who can make a big difference in the lives of their students.
 But this is not the type of tutoring that will benefit your dyslexic child right now.
 Their difficulties in reading and spelling are what is making school so incredibly hard for them right now.
-If they are going to spend time after school with a tutor, reading and spelling needs to be the focus of their time together.
+If they are going to spend time after school with a tutor, reading and spelling need to be the focus of their time together.
 If their tutor is spending time helping them with homework, this might seem helpful in the short term, but the reality is they are not learning the skills they need to be independent and will likely never outgrow the need for a tutor.
 The kind of tutor you need is one whose sole focus is on reading and spelling, and strictly adhering to an Orton-Gillingham program.